 So why is medical teaching so undervalued?
-The typical trajectory of a medical teacher involves a period when they are deeply engaged with students as junior faculty – teaching is fun and interactions with students are valued and enjoyed.
-At some stage, the need to demonstrate ‘scholarly’ activity in terms of research projects and publications becomes acute, particularly since it may be linked to promotion.
+The typical trajectory of a medical teacher involves at least three distinct phases:

+i) the early period when they are deeply engaged with students as junior faculty – teaching is fun and interactions with students are valued and enjoyed.

+ii) a middle phase when the need to demonstrate ‘scholarly’ activity in terms of research projects and publications becomes acute, particularly since it may be linked to promotion.
 It does not help that at this stage people are often married, have young children and require a higher salary which would be guaranteed by promotion.
 At this stage, engaged teaching is a chore and an obstacle to a greater personal need of self advancement and students are part of that obstacle course – an easier option is to focus on research and allow teaching to proceed on ‘automated pilot’ mode.

-Once promotions have occurred and individuals have now moved to the status of senior faculty, individuals find themselves on committees, policy groups, and leadership roles.
+iii) a later stage when promotions have occurred and individuals have now moved to the status of senior faculty.
+At this stage, individuals find themselves on committees, policy groups, and assume leadership roles.
 If successful in research – this becomes a roller coaster of its own.
 At this stage, teaching becomes an entity to be delegated to other staff for “their own good and experience” and for a “greater good” served by the individual in the other roles that they have adopted.

 It is pertinent to point out that during promotions, the evaluation of research can be very objective and complex (number and nature of grants, number of publications, impact factor of journals, citations, ‘h’ index etc.) in contrast to the evaluation of teaching which can be remarkably naive and simplistic (“How much do they teach?”
 “Are they good?”).
 There are two issues here.
 First, by teaching less as they become more experienced, medical educators deny the students access to the expertise that derives from experience – this is a huge wasted resource.
 They also in the process, buttress the view that teaching is not really that important.
 Second, the diminished value that teaching has in relation to research during promotions reinforces the notion that the latter is the “real deal” in academia.
 This promotes an “either -or” belief rather than a “both” commitment.
 Institutions feel under pressure to do research since this effects college rankings and public perceptions.
 This is unfortunate since the promotion of research in higher education has its own rationale which includes the generation of new knowledge and the translation of this knowledge for common good, among others.
-Thus, the higher status accorded to research by administrators on account of the preeminent place of research in the metrics of ranking (12) is detrimental both to teaching and to research, since the very raison d'être of research is reduced to a self serving exercise.
-This also promotes an adverse culture towards research including unethical practices such as gift authorship based on seniority or other factors (13), resort to predatory journals for publication (14), plagiarism (15) and other breaches of publication ethics.
+Thus, the higher status accorded to research by administrators on account of the preeminent place of research in the metrics of ranking (7) is detrimental both to teaching and to research, since the very raison d'être of research is reduced to a self serving exercise.
+This also promotes an adverse culture towards research including unethical practices such as gift authorship based on seniority or other factors (8), resort to predatory journals for publication (9), plagiarism (10) and other breaches of publication ethics.
+So are there ethical issues in the way we approach medical teaching?
+There are a large number of ethical issues that teachers encounter in any stream of education.
+These have been extensively discussed and relate to the classroom ambience, the learning experience, assessment of students, relationships in academia and in the responsibilities that teachers have to their students and colleagues (11).
+In my own discussion in this article, I use a Principlist approach to discuss the ethical issues of medical teaching.